 - 1 tsp Salt

-- In the bowl of a stand mixer, pour the water and all of the ripe poolish that you started the day before.
+- The next day, mix the focaccia dough.
+In the bowl of a stand mixer, pour the water and all of the starter from the day before.

 - Add the flour, BUT NOT THE SALT or YEAST.